Indian Police Service: Supreme Court intervention (2006)

 In 1996, Prakash Singh (a former chief of Assam Police and Uttar Pradesh Police and subsequently Director General of the Border Security Force) initiated a Public Interest Litigation (PIL) in the Supreme Court of India, asking the court to investigate measures to reform the police forces across India to ensure the proper rule of law and improve security across India.
 The Supreme Court studied various reports on police reforms.
-Finally, in 2006, a bench of Justice Y.K.
-Sabharwal, Justice C.K.
-Thakker and Justice P.K.
+Finally, in 2006, a bench of Justice Yogesh Kumar Sabharwal, Justice C. K. Thakker and Justice P.K.
 Balasubramanyan ordered the state governments to implement several reforms in police force.

 Several measures were identified as necessary to professionalise the police in India: